Encumbrance: Accounting

 Amount for which there has been an expenditure of funds.
 An expenditure is recorded in Commitment Control for both vouchers payable and journal entries.
 The encumbrance will be removed from the records when the expenditure is recorded.

 Intellectual property

 An example of Intellectual property encumbrance is "encumbered code", software that cannot be freely distributed due to intellectual property rights.

 Real Estate

 In certain parts of the world, such as India, an Encumbrance Certificate is issued prior to the sale of a home in order to ascertain whether the title of the home is free and clear.

-Pledge

-This is the transfer of ownership rights to property belonging to the debtor (the pledger) to the creditor (the pledgee) to secure the repayment of some debt or obligation and for the mutual benefit of both parties.
-This term is also used to denote property that serves as security.
-A pledge is a type of security interest.
-A pledge is the pignus of Roman law, from which much of modern European law on this matter originated; however, it is generally a feature even of the most basic legal systems.
-A pledge of movable property is known as a pawn.